analogdevicesinc/ai8x-synthesis/README.md

 The network loader creates C code that programs the MAX78000/MAX78002 (for embedded execution, or RTL simulation).
 Additionally, the generated code contains sample input data and the expected output for the sample, as well as code that verifies the expected output.

-The `ai8xize.py` program needs two inputs:
+The `ai8xize.py` program needs three inputs:
-1. A quantized checkpoint file, generated by the MAX78000/MAX78002 model quantization program `quantize.py`.
+1. A quantized checkpoint file, generated by the MAX78000/MAX78002 model quantization program `quantize.py`, see [Quantization](#Quantization).
-2. A YAML description of the network.
+2. A YAML description of the network, see [YAML Network Description](#YAML Network Description).
+3. A NumPy “pickle” `.npy` file with sample input data, see [Generating a Random Sample Input](#Generating a Random Sample Input).

 By default, the C code is split into two files: `main.c` contains the wrapper code, and loads a sample input and verifies the output for the sample input. `cnn.c` contains functions that are generated for a specific network to load, configure, and run the accelerator.
 During development, this split makes it easier to swap out only the network while keeping customized wrapper code intact.